tomdns/blog/articles/tips-build-size.md

 ---
-layout: default
+layout: article
-title: Unity Build Size And Assets Usage
+title: ⚖️ Unity Tips - Build Size And Assets Usage
-description: Tips
+description: Quick tip on how to spot what\'s taking up place in your project
+thumbnail: ../images/tips-build-size/thumb.png
+tags: [tips]
+date: 2020-09-01
+last_update: 2020-09-01
 ---

-# Unity Tips - Build Size And Assets Usage

-***

 Quick tip on build sizes in Unity, and how to identify what's taking place in your project...